 As required in Section F2.12.4 of the Permit, Caltrans will continue to implement turbidity monitoring for construction projects in the Clear Lake Nutrients TMDL watershed and the Cache Creek, Bear Creek, Sulphur Creek, and Harley Gulch Mercury TMDL watershed.
-In addition to monitoring construction projects, Caltrans is monitoring 3 open-graded friction course (OGFC) sites together with one control (no OGFC) site in Merced County.
+In addition to monitoring construction projects, Caltrans is monitoring 3 open-graded friction course (OGFC) sites together with one control (no OGFC) site in Merced County and has commenced 6PPD-Q characterization monitoring at 3 locations in the San Joaquin River watershed.

 Lahontan Water Board TMDLs (Permit Section F2.12.5)